mongodb/docs/source/reference/javascript.rst

    :param optional inline: Indicate the inline option (i.e. "``{ out:
                            { inline: 1 } }``") to perform the map
-                           reduce job in ram and return the results at the end of the function.
+                           reduce job in memory and return the results at the end of the function.
 This option is only possible when the entire result set will fit within the :ref:`maximum size of a BSON document <limit-bson-document-size>`.
                            When performing map-reduce jobs on
-                           secondary members of replica sets, this is the only available option.
+                           secondary members of replica sets, this is the only available :param:`out` option.

    .. seealso:: :term:`map-reduce`, provides a greater overview
       of MognoDB's map-reduce functionality.